AlexanderCGKarlsson/the-ponz-vault/README.md

 ```

 ###  Environment Setup
-copy the example ènv.example`and fill in your values.
+copy the example `Env.example`and fill in your values.

 ``` bash
 cp .env.example .env